AhmedSeemalK/Enterprise-Inference/ida/README.md

             hosts: {}
    ```

- ### Single Master Multiple Worker Node Deployment:
+ ### Single Master Multiple Workload Node Deployment:

-   For deployment with a single control plane node and multiple worker nodes.
+   For deployment with a single control plane node and multiple workload nodes.
    Replace the placeholders in the following code with the appropriate values:

    ```yaml